Easy Meringue Cookies

 However, if you don’t want to bother with a piping bag, you can just plop the meringue on the parchment with a spoon.
 They may not look quite as pretty, but they will still taste great.

-I love to add sprinkles to my meringue cookies.
-This is the perfect way to dress them up for the holidays or any occasion.
+Adding sprinkles is the perfect way to dress up these cookies for the holidays or any other occasion.
 You can find Christmas sprinkles, sprinkles to match your favorite team for game day, or unicorn sprinkles for a girl’s birthday party.
 I even found these sprinkles that don’t contain artificial food coloring.

 They look beautiful on a Christmas cookie tray since they are a nice bright white against the typical browns of most cookies.
 If you are gifting these with other cookies, be sure to wrap these separately though.
 Otherwise, they will absorb moisture from the other cookies and not be crisp.